Woolco: Canada

-In a smaller, less crowded retailing market, Woolco had a bigger impact in Canada than it did in the US.
-There were 160 stores in Canada at dissolution, the chain having survived another 11 years in Canada after the US closure and before being bought out by Walmart Canada.
+In a smaller, less crowded retail market, Woolco had a bigger impact in Canada than it did in the US.
+The Woolco was re-branded F. W. Woolworth stores in the 1980s, but Woolworth-branded stores had been in Canada around 1904.
+There were 160 Woolco stores in Canada at dissolution, the chain having survived another 11 years in Canada after the US closure and before being bought out by Walmart Canada.
 They were so well known that Canadian songwriters Leon Dubinsky and Max MacDonald even wrote a popular song called "Working at the Woolco Manager Trainee Blues" (1977).
 During the 1970s and 1980s, the Canadian stores were well known for their monthly "$1.44 Days", wherein numerous items were sold at a price of $1.44 CAD.
-Competitors Woodward's & Eaton's ran "$1.49 Days" usually the first Monday each month.
+Competitors Woodward's and Eaton's ran "$1.49 Days" usually the first Monday each month.
 Most stores also contained an automotive and tire service department.
 Most stores in Canada had an in-store restaurant section.
 These restaurants were named Red Grille or Strawberry Street Cafeteria, except in the province of Quebec where they were named Café Rouge or Moisson d'Or.